The Talking Band: Paul Zimet

 Zimet is a writer, director and actor, and serves as the group's artistic director.
-He has directed over thirty-five original works for the company, of which include New Islands Archipelago, Imminence, Belize, The Parrot, Star Messengers.
-He received an Obie Award for his direction of Painted Snake in a Painted Chair.
+He has directed over thirty-five works for the company, including New Islands Archipelago, Imminence, Belize, The Parrot and Star Messengers.
+He received an Obie Award for directing Painted Snake in a Painted Chair.

 Creative process

-The Talking Band uses a collaborative creative process that incorporates the approaches and aesthetics of artists in a variety of media and arts fields.
-Throughout the groups history, it has collaborated with artists from multiple fields, including composers Elizabeth Swados, Peter Gordon and "Blue" Gene Tyranny; designers Julie Taymor, Theodora Skipitares, Janie Geiser, and Nic Ularu; writer and performance artist Taylor Mac; and magician Peter Samelson.
+It has collaborated with artists from multiple fields, including composers Elizabeth Swados, Peter Gordon and "Blue" Gene Tyranny; designers Julie Taymor, Theodora Skipitares, Janie Geiser, and Nic Ularu; writer and performance artist Taylor Mac; and magician Peter Samelson.

-The Performance Lab

-In 1996, the group created The Performance Lab, establishing a more formal structure for their collaborative development process.
-Since 1996, the group has produced seventeen shows through The Performance Lab.
+In 1996, the group created The Performance Lab, creating a structure for their collaborative development process.